NeginZarbakhsh/REDICTING-TRAFFIC-CONGESTION-DURING-COVID-19-USING-HUMAN-MOBILITY-AND-STREET-WASTE-FEATURES/README.md

 This repository belongs to the article titled “Explainable Machine Learning Prediction For Traffic Congestion During COVID-19 Using Human Mobility and Street-Waste Features” which is under the submission phase.
 It contains 3 major folders.
 * Figures + Code contains the main figures along with the Python codes.
-*   Feature Selection + Model +clean Data contains the final cleaned data along with the model implementation.
+* Model + Data contains the final cleaned data along with the model implementation.

 For using these codes, please cite the article.